 Our Chobe Princess houseboats can be booked on an exclusive use basis offering just four or five cabins per boat.

 Resolution: I will reconnect with family

-• If you’re travelling with teens or older, the Zambezi Queen is perfect for kids, parents and grandparents.
-The houseboat welcomes children aged 13 years and up and accommodates 28 passengers.
+• If you’re travelling with teens, the Zambezi Queen is perfect for older children, parents and grandparents alike.
+The houseboat welcomes children aged 13 years and up, and accommodates up to 28 passengers.
 Imagine relaxing in a rooftop plunge pool or watching the hippos snorting in the river from your bed!

 • For younger kids and a more affordable option, the Chobe Princesses (‘sister’ houseboats to the Zambezi Queen) cater to children between 7 and 12 years old.
 Guests can book their very own houseboat all to themselves.

 • For families of all ages, the Ichingo Chobe River Lodge is a tented camp situated on Impalila Island on the Namibian side of the Chobe River.
 It offers a quieter, more secluded experience ideal for families of all ages.